 There is a valve restriction on one side of the loop.
 When you are installing an erosion dry chemical feeder, your supply water should always be properly filtered.
 There are some installations that are supplied with water directly from the discharge side of the swimming pool pump.

-Although these feed system are designed to prevent scale formation, scaling can still occur and become a big problem.
+Although these feed systems are designed to prevent scale formation, scaling can still occur and become a big problem.

-The fact of the matter is, Calcium Hypochlorite has a very high pH range and a very high Calcium content.
+The fact of the matter is, Calcium Hypochlorite has an extremely high pH range and an exceedingly high Calcium content.

 If you utilize probes to measure the chemical levels in your swimming pool, you must ensure that they are not giving you a false reading.
 You want to be concern about this because water that has just being chemically mixed...can give a false reading when it passes the head of your probes.